Heroin Addiction & Treatment Options in Texas

-Typically, a rehab center will have an overarching treatment philosophy and favor the use of therapy approaches that are most complementary while at the same time effective.
+Typically, a rehab center will have an overarching treatment philosophy and favor the use of therapy approaches that are most complementary while, at the same time, effective.
 Although specific therapy approaches may vary among centers, therapy—in both an individual and group setting—is a mainstay of any treatment regime.

-Joining a recovery group is a informal but effective component of drug rehab programs as well as aftercare programs.
+Joining a recovery group is an informal but effective component of drug rehab programs as well as aftercare programs.
 The group members operate the meetings, which helps individuals to own their recovery processes.
 Recovery groups are historically based on Alcoholics Anonymous, a 12-Step fellowship.
 Today, there are numerous recovery groups, some of which observe the 12-Step model while others do not.

 All meetings are free, and there are never any hidden or express fees to participate.
 The fellowship’s official website makes the following resources available to the public:

-- A directory of meetings
+- A directory of meetings.

-- Information on what to expect at a meeting
+- Information on what to expect at a meeting.

-- An explanation of how to start a local meeting
+- An explanation of how to start a local meeting.

-- A reading list and materials supportive of recovery
+- A reading list and materials supportive of recovery.

-- Information on the HA World Convention
+- Information on the HA World Convention.

 The Anonymous fellowships, all legacies of Alcoholics Anonymous, include Narcotics Anonymous as well as more specialized groups, such as Heroin Anonymous (HA).
-These groups are all inclusive; for instance a person in recovery for heroin abuse would be as welcome at an AA meeting as at an HA meeting.
+These groups are all inclusive; for instance, a person in recovery for heroin abuse would be as welcome at an AA meeting as at an HA meeting.
 The crossover potential helps to ensure that anytime individuals want to find a meeting, they will be able to do so.

 Heroin abuse in Texas is part of a larger national epidemic.
 Despite troubling statistics, such as the number of younger individuals initiating into use of this dangerous opioid, treatment is available, and it can be effective.